An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 If you go in the recommended times, you will consume quite a bit of water.
 This will increase as you head west, especially if you are physically active in the sun.

-An inexpensive one or two-gallon insulated water jug may pay for itself on this trip alone.
+Supermarkets typically sell water in gallon jugs.
 Motels have tap water and many offer free ice.
 In stores a small chilled bottle can be $3.50!

 Packing granola bars, water and a Thermos of coffee is recommended.
-You stand an excellent chance of getting stale coffee from 10AM onward.
-And hot tea is almost unknown.
+You stand an excellent chance of getting stale coffee at travel centers and fast food places after 10AM.
+Hot tea is almost unknown.

 LODGING